-As a consequence of the Brexit, as per 1 January 2021, the Company no longer forms part of the fiscal unity of BATIH but continues as standalone taxpayer under the Dutch Collection of State Taxes Act.
+As per 1 January 2021, the Company no longer forms part of the fiscal unity of BATIH, but continues as standalone taxpayer under the Dutch Collection of State Taxes Act.

 As a standalone taxpayer, the Company is solely liable for all taxes due as a result of its business.